bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 ![Circular](/assets/2018-06-23-linked-lists-options/04-circular.png)

+Double linked lists have the same choice for the `prev` pointer for the head node.
+A double linked list is either linear for both chains or circular for both chains.

-# Header - size
+# Header - minimalistic

-The list itself needs the means to access the chain of nodes.

 A minimalistic header can have just one pointer.
 That's useful for large number of lists, many of which are empty.

-For a linear list the header needs to contain a pointer to the head.
+The minimalistic header can have a pointer to the head (e.g. a linear single linked list).

 ![Header to head](/assets/2018-06-23-linked-lists-options/05-header-head.png)

-For a single linked circular list the header should have a pointer to the tail.
-This way the head can also be accessed in 2 steps (regardless of the length of the list).
+Or the minimalistic header can have a pointer to the tail, This can work for circular lists, by providing access to the head as well in a constant number of steps regardless of the length of the list.

 ![Header to tail](/assets/2018-06-23-linked-lists-options/06-header-tail.png)

 Alternatively the header can be larger than just a pointer.

+# List size

+The list can store its size in the header and adjust it when values get inserted or removed.

+Or it can dispense with storing it and do a traversal to count the number of values in the list.

+# Links from remote parts to local parts

+One option is to only have links from the header (the local parts) to the nodes (the remote parts), but no links from the nodes (the remote parts) back to the header.

+The other option is to allow links from the nodes (the remote parts) back to the header (the local parts).
+This makes some operations a bit more complex (e.g.  move constructor and assignment need to also adjust the relevant pointers to point to the new header).

 # Dummy node

 For circular lists there is the option to introduce a dummy node that does not need to contain a value (e.g. it's `reinterpret_cast`ed to a node), between the node for the front (the node of the first value) and the back (the node for the last value).

 ![Dummy node](/assets/2018-06-23-linked-lists-options/07-dummy-node.png)

 The dummy node for an empty list would have `next` and `prev` pointing to itself.

 # Dummy node - location